-Maisie's story is the subject of a beautifully illustrated children's book, The Real Life Adventures of Maisie the Palace Cat, written by Carol Arblaster (Moathouse Books, 2012, ISBN 978-0-9572252-0-6).
-Carol is a singer, songwriter and Celtic harpist, and she and her husband have been the caretakers in the gatehouse at the palace with Maisie since 2006.
-She has written several songs about Maisie, and they are on a CD that accompanies the book.
-Before the songs, the story is narrated by Peter Price, Bishop of Bath and Wells at the time.
-There's a nicely produced leaflet with the song lyrics and photos, including Maisie.
+Maisie's story was the subject of a beautifully illustrated children's book, The Real Life Adventures of Maisie the Palace Cat, written by Carol Arblaster (Moathouse Books, 2012, ISBN 978-0-9572252-0-6).
+A singer, songwriter and Celtic harpist, Carol wrote several songs about Maisie which were on a CD accompanying the book.
+Before the songs, the story was narrated by Peter Price, Bishop of Bath and Wells at the time.
+A nicely produced leaflet had the song lyrics and photos, including Maisie.

-Black Dog Pottery of Wells in Somerset, south-west England, is based very close to the cathedral and the Bishop's Palace so although their present cat Pangur has his home at the pottery, as a friendly and adventurous young cat he regards the whole area as part of his domain.
-Thus he's found all sorts of places to visit, to meet people and eat any food that's going!
+Black Dog Tiles of Wells in Somerset, south-west England, is based very close to the cathedral and the Bishop's Palace so although their cat Pangur had his home at the pottery, as a friendly and adventurous young cat he regarded the whole area as part of his domain.
+Thus he found all sorts of places to visit, to meet people and eat any food that was going!

-He's well known at the cathedral, where he disturbs 17-year-old Louis' peaceful life, will eat his food if he gets a chance and has a sleeping spot taken over from the older cat in the vergers' office.
-He's even found his way into the cathedral's Chain Library, approached only by a winding stone staircase and where priceless medieval books are chained to the wall and where there's a nice radiator!
-The cathedral shop is a favourite spot where again there might be food put down and intended for Louis and Pangur has become well known to shop customers.
-Then there is a cabin belonging to the cathedral masons, where they take their tea breaks, and he quite often joins them there.
+He was well known at the cathedral, where he disturbed Louis' peaceful life, ate his food if he got a chance and had a sleeping spot taken over from the older cat in the vergers' office.
+He even found his way into the cathedral's Chain Library, approached only by a winding stone staircase and where priceless medieval books are chained to the wall and where there's a nice radiator!
+The cathedral shop was a favourite spot where again there might be food put down intended for Louis and Pangur became well known to shop customers.
+Then there was a cabin belonging to the cathedral masons, where they took their tea breaks, and he quite often joined them there.

-As well as the cathedral, there's the Bishop's Palace, where he's known by all the stewards and where Maisie is the resident feline.
-She's had to get used to his incursions as well even into her own quarters in the gatehouse.
-She generally tolerates him, as does Louis although the two males have had a couple of fights.
+As well as the cathedral, there's the Bishop's Palace, where he was known by all the stewards and where Maisie was the resident feline.
+She had to get used to his incursions as well even into her own quarters in the gatehouse.
+She generally tolerated him, as did Louis although the two males had had a couple of fights.

-Not content with the immediate surroundings, Pangur has also found his way to the town's High Street on one occasion, and had to be retrieved and brought home (from the dentist's office) in a cat basket.
-All this roaming has meant that there were times when he rarely went home, sometimes for two or three days at a time; everyone said he was such a sweet and friendly cat, but they had to be asked to try not to feed him.
-Now he has a tiny laminated label on his collar, declaring 'I am Pangur.
+Not content with the immediate surroundings, Pangur also found his way to the town's High Street, and had to be retrieved and brought home once (from the dentist's office) in a cat basket.
+All this roaming meant there were times when he rarely went home, sometimes for two or three days at a time; everyone said he was such a sweet and friendly cat, but they had to be asked to try not to feed him.
+A tiny laminated label was put on his collar, declaring 'I am Pangur.
 Please do not feed me because I never come home.'
-Since that was placed he's been going home a bit more regularly.
+After that was placed he went home a bit more regularly.

-Even as a kitten he had a great time playing with and 'attacking' visiting dogs, and to this day he shows very little fear of them.
-He fell through the banisters when about two months old; he climbs up and slides merrily down the sloping glass roof of the sun room at his home; and he used to lie in the local car park waiting for his tummy to be tickled while cars manoeuvered past him.
+Even as a kitten he had a great time playing with and 'attacking' visiting dogs, and showed very little fear of them.
+He fell through the banisters when about two months old; he climbed up and slid merrily down the sloping glass roof of the sun room at his home; and he used to lie in the local car park waiting for his tummy to be tickled while cars manoeuvered past him.
 We hope he hasn't used up all his nine lives yet!